aphecetche/hugo-aphecetche/content/post/migrating-to-alibuild-from-alienv.md

 date = "2016-04-08T15:48:45+02:00"
 description = ""
 tags = [ "aliroot", "build", "alibuild", "alienv" ]
+jira = [ "ALIROOT-6678" ]
-title = "Migrating to aliBuild from alice-env" draft = false
+title = "Migrating to aliBuild from alice-env" draft = false lastmod = "2016-05-07"
 +++

-This page is a short recap of what I ~~have done~~ am trying to do to migrate my development environment from the usage of the [alice-env.conf way](https://dberzano.github.io/alice/install-aliroot/manual/) of installing things to the new [alibuild way](https://dberzano.github.io/alice/alibuild).
+This page is a short recap of what I have done to migrate my development environment from the usage of the [alice-env.conf way](https://dberzano.github.io/alice/install-aliroot/manual/) of installing things to the new [alibuild way](https://dberzano.github.io/alice/alibuild).

-The main issue is that I'm used to work with different workdirs, one for each major branch I'm developping in.
+> The main issue is that I'm used to work with different workdirs, one for each major branch I'm developping in.

 For instance, for AliRoot, my existing setup was :